Institutional-grade underwriting for 1-4 unit rentals and short-term rentals. IRR, NPV, DSCR, depreciation, exit tax analysis.

 At 7-yr hold including exit proceeds

-Equity MultipleTotal distributions (all cash flows + exit proceeds) Γ· total cash invested.
-2.0Γ means you doubled your money.
+Equity MultipleTotal distributions (all cash flows + exit proceeds) ÷ total cash invested.
+2.0× means you doubled your money.
+Pre-income-tax on operating cash flow.

 Total return on invested capital